spatnaik17/scenario-agent-testing/README.md

 # Scenario

-Scenario is an Agent Testing Framework for testing AI agents through Simulation Testing.
+Scenario is an Agent Testing Framework based on simulations, it can:

 - Test real agent behavior by simulating users in different scenarios and edge cases
 - Evaluate and judge at any point of the conversation, powerful multi-turn control
 - Combine it with any LLM eval framework or custom evals, agnostic by design
-- Integrate with your Agent by implementing just one `call()` method
+- Integrate your Agent by implementing just one `call()` method
-- Available for Python, TypeScript and Go
+- Available in Python, TypeScript and Go

 [📺 Video Tutorial](https://www.youtube.com/watch?v=f8NLpkY0Av4)